 - Nerve activations, such as tingling, burning or prickling along the arms and back

 - Difficulty sleeping, concentrating and/or cognitive impairment

 - Feeling of tiredness

 Trust a Paterson Car Accident Attorney at Peter Davis Law

 If you’re experiencing whiplash or any other injuries from a car accident, you should be seeking compensation from the liable party.
 In order to ensure you get the compensation you deserve, hire a car accident attorney.
 If you live in New Jersey, a Paterson car accident attorney can be found at Peter Davis Law.
-Contact Peter Davis Law today to get started on your personal injury claim.
+Contact Peter N. Davis & Associates today to get started on your personal injury claim.